 Dr. Kelly Herman

-Dr. Kelly Herman is a certified school psychologist in New York and Connecticut who recently joined Bankside Psychology as a postdoctoral psychology fellow, where she sees children, adolescents, and adults for evidenced-based therapy and neuropsychological assessments.
+Dr. Kelly Herman is a licensed psychologist at Bankside Psychology, where she sees children, adolescents, and adults for evidenced-based therapy and psychoeducational assessments.

 Dr. Herman is a dedicated, compassionate therapist with a diverse educational background and professional experience.
-She holds a doctoral degree in psychology (Psy.D.) from Hofstra University, a master’s degree in school-community psychology from Hofstra University, a master’s degree in psychology from New York University and a bachelor's degree in business administration from American University in Washington, DC.
+She holds a doctoral degree in psychology (Psy.D.) from Hofstra University, a master’s degree in school-community psychology from Hofstra University, a master’s degree in psychology from New York University, and a bachelor's degree in business administration from American University in Washington, DC.
+She completed her post-doctoral fellowship at Bankside Psychology before becoming a staff psychologist at the practice.

-In addition, Dr. Herman has broad range experience working with children, teens, and adults across practice settings including schools, community clinics, and private practices.
-She is extensively trained in neuropsychological and psychoeducational assessment practices, and her school psychology background affords her a deep understanding of how to support children in the school setting with learning and behavioral difficulties.
+In addition, Dr. Herman has broad range experiences working with children, teens, and adults across practice settings, including schools, community clinics, and private practices.
+She is a certified school psychologist, extensively trained in psychoeducational assessment practices, and possesses a deep understanding of how to support children with learning and behavioral difficulties in school settings.

 Professional Affiliations: American Psychological Association; Association for Behavioral and Cognitive Therapy; Association for Contextual and Behavioral Science; Connecticut Association of School Psychologists; Connecticut Psychological Association; National Association of School Psychologists; Society for Clinical Child and Adolescent Psychology; Society for Clinical Neuropsychology; Society for Pediatric Psychology